redbadger/awesome-badger/ruiramos/nextjs-github-netlify/README.md

 Github Environments seem like a great tool for non-transient environments, like `production` or `staging`, where there's a single environment that persists and gets updated with each deploy.
-It seem to work less well for this specific use case of having a class of deployments (ie, branch deployments) that would want to share some configuration like environment variables, while keeping releases independent.
-With the set-up shown here, we're kinda able to offer both - setting common configuration on the `branch-deploy` environment and checking deployment logs on "branch-deploy-`branch-name`" or on the PR directly - but it feels a bit hackish.
+It seem to be less targeted at this specific use case of having a class of deployments (ie, branch deployments) that would want to share some configuration like environment variables, while keeping releases independent.
+With the set-up shown here, we're kinda able to have both - setting common configuration on the `branch-deploy` environment and checking deployment logs on "branch-deploy-`branch-name`" or on the PR directly - but it feels a bit hackish.
 Let me know if there is a better way of handling this that